Introduction To Excel: A Complete Guide

-Double click on the cell with the formula and it’s contents will show in the formula bar, different colours for different cells.
+Double click on the cell with the formula and its contents will show in the formula bar, different colours for different cells.
 If a cell is referenced twice it will keep the same colour in both places.
 You are able to drag and drop the colours to a different cell to change the formula.

-This is what will open up, it will go to the 1st error on the sheet.
+This is what will open up.
+It will go to the 1st error on the sheet.

 This will help identify which cells are being used for the formula and which ones are causing the errors.
-When you use this, red arrows show the the linked cells where there is an error and blue cells show linked cells where there is no error.
+When you use this, red arrows show the linked cells where there is an error and blue cells show linked cells where there is no error.
 Here is where you find the button:

-In the diagram below cell L7 has the error.
-By clicking on cell L7 and clicking ‘trace error’ It shows in blue the cells that are involved but do not have errors in them.
+In the diagram below, cell L7 has the error.
+By clicking on cell L7 and clicking ‘Trace Error’, it shows in blue the cells that are involved but do not have errors in them.

-By clicking on cell L8 and clicking ‘trace error’ the red arrow shows that the error in that cell is caused by an error in cell L7
+By clicking on cell L8 and clicking ‘trace error’, the red arrow shows that the error in that cell is caused by an error in cell L7.

 You will find this button under the formulas tab in the formula auditing section.